Looking for an in-depth comparison between moissanite and cubic zirconia?

 To create a moissanite stone, scientists mix silicon and carbon under extremely hot pressure.
 This creates silicon crystals, aka preforms.
 The preform are shipped off to be cut to the most sparkly of standards.

 The Forever One Moissanite has higher standards than the average moissanite.
 Its base is still made with silicon carbide, but the way they structure it is different than most moissanite stones.
 When they stack it that way, the stone has much better color.

 While most people that buy moissanite want colorless moissanite, the gemstone also comes in every color of the rainbow.
 Charles & Colvard also have a gorgeous line of colored moissanite.

-Cubic zirconia has a number of names.
+Cubic zirconia earrings are popular and have a number of names.
 You may hear it referred to as a fake diamond, diamond simulant, or man-made diamonds.
 Diamond simulant would be a proper term.

 Once the mixture cools, the crystals begin to form.
 The crystals are then faceted into gem quality stones.
 And like moissanite, different labs produce cubic zirconia differently.
 The process can be boiled down to 1 of 3 methods: melting process, growth solution, and high pressure high temperature.

 Read also: Cubic zirconia vs lab-grown diamonds